faraaz-e/food-app/README.md

   - Passing data from a parent component down to its child component and then those children passes the same data down to its own children.

   * React Context : It is kind of global place where data is kept and it can accessed anywhere.

+### Ep - 12 : Let's build our store
+---

+* **Redux** is primarly used for handling state of an application.
+* It acts as a centralized store.
+* This centralized store has slices each indicating a specific functionality i.e. cart, user etc.

+Example: Consider a Cart functionality in a food app, you cannot modify the cart directly on 'Add to cart' button click this process actually works in such a way that when you click on the 'Add to Cart' button, it _dispatches_ an action which call the **Reducer** function which results in updating the slice of our redux store.
+This helps you to _write_ data to the cart.
+But you also need to display it on the cart, i.e. get data or _read_ data from the redux store and display it to your cart, so here we will use a **Selector** to read he data from the store.
+This selector phenomena is known as 'subscribing to the store'.
+It actually syncs with the store so whenever you update the redux store it auto-updates the cart.

+'Add to cart' btn => dispatches (action) =>  Calls Reducer fn() => Updates the store => Selector (subscribed to store) =>  Updates the cart

+> Redux Toolkit

+  1. ```npm install @reduxjs/toolkit``` and ```npm install react-redux```
+  2. Build our store
+  3. Connect our store to our app
+  4. Create a Slice (cart slice)
+  5. Dispatch an action
+  6. Selector

+>